 - Track 16-2 Local, Non-Invasive, Pulmonary Delivery

 - Track 16-4 Thermostable and Self Administerable Vaccine for Inhalation

 The use of therapeutic devices and different strategies of drug delivery continues to evolve and increase.
 Drug delivery devices are specialized tools for the delivery of a drug or therapeutic agent via a selected route of administration.
 Such devices are used as a part of one or a lot of medical treatments.
 There are many medical devices designed for drug delivery through the respiratory organ and nasal routes.
 These routes are of interest for native delivery, as in asthma attack, however additionally for speedy delivery of medication to the system circulation and direct delivery to the central nervous system.

 - Track 17-3 Patch Pumps

 - Track 17-4 Auto-Injectors

 Simplicity of drug administration, safety, affordability and effectiveness are the most important issues in pharmacotherapy resulting in exploration of higher drug delivery systems.
 Drug targeting to specific organs and tissues has become one in all the essential endeavors of the century since the utilization of drugs in standard dosage forms typically involves difficulties in achieving the target site at the acceptable dose during or after a definite time.
 Consequently, the look for new drug delivery approaches and new modes of action represent one of the frontier research areas.
-New drug delivery systems incorporates lipidic, proteic and polymeric technologies to produce new sustained drug delivery with higher body distribution, drug protection from harsh external surroundings and avoidance of drug clearance. several of these technologies have reached the market thus proving the advantages of those new carriers.
+New drug delivery systems incorporate lipidic, proteic and polymeric technologies to produce new sustained drug delivery with higher body distribution, drug protection from harsh external surroundings and avoidance of drug clearance. several of these technologies have reached the market thus proving the advantages of those new carriers.

 - Track 18-1 Surface Functionalization, Controlled Release and Tissue-Targeting Design